zacwm/kelp/README.md

 ### [What is kelp?](#what-is-kelp) | [Setup](#setup) | [Important](#important)

 ## What is kelp?
-Why is there so many streaming services?!
-And then watching it with friends so bad due to screensharing lag/compression/etc...
-Well this is my solution for it.
+kelp (with a lowercase 'k') is a torrent downloading and playback syncing server.

-'kelp' is intended to be hosted on a server with a good internet connection.
+kelp is intended to be hosted on a server with a good internet connection.
 It allows users to generate a room to allow other users to join via a URL.

 The host before inviting users will enter a torrent/magnet URL and the server will begin downloading it.
 Once downloaded and users are invited, a player will appear and the host can optionally grant all or each user controller access to pause/play/skip throughout the video from the torrent.